 University of Oslo, Department of Culture Studies and Oriental Languages

-Oslo University´s Department of Culture Studies and Oriental Languages is located in the Faculty of Humanities.
+The Department of Culture Studies and Oriental Languages at University of Oslo is located in the Faculty of Humanities.
 The department has wide expertise in the study of religion and culture as well as in language-based area studies.
 Its main focus is on South Asia, East Asia, the Middle East and North Africa and it is involved in a multitude of research projects.

 Founded in 1811 as The Royal Frederick University, the University of Oslo (UiO) today is Norway’s largest and oldest institution of higher education.
 The university has faculties of Law, Medicine, Humanities, Mathematics and Natural Sciences, Dentistry, Social Sciences, Education and Theology.
 In addition, the University of Oslo has eight faculties as well as eight Centres of Excellence.
 The Academic Ranking of World Universities has consistently placed the institution among the world's top 100 universities and to date, UiO has brought forth several Nobel Prize laureates.

-University of Zurich, Research Priority Program "Asia and Europe"
+University of Zurich, University Research Priority Program "Asia and Europe"

 The University of Zurich's University Research Priority Program "Asia and Europe" (URPP) was established in 2005.
 It explores the relations between the regions of Asia and Europe in historical and contemporary contexts.
 The URPP "Asia and Europe" brings together various disciplines and faculties of the University of Zurich to create a comprehensive interdisciplinary research structure.